geozi/nodejs-typescript-task-manager/QA-Test-plan.md

 - User model [✔],
 - Task model [✔].

 In the domain layer, unit tests contain different scenarios that trigger the Mongoose schema's validators.
-The directories and files included are:
+They include the following directories and files:

 ```text
 └── src